UC Merced Undergraduate Students

 - A 2-3 paragraph description of which aspects of the Edwards lab research most interests you & how this ties in with your own academic interests

 To consider you for a position in the lab during the academic year we need this letter by the end of Week 1 of each semester.
-If you are interested in participating in summer research, we need your application 6 weeks before the close of the spring semester.
+If you are interested in participating in summer research, I need your application 6 weeks before the close of the spring semester.
 No exceptions.
-We will review applications and determine which students will be accepted into the lab.
+I will review applications and determine which students will be accepted into the lab.
 Preference is given to Ecology/Evolutionary Biology students.

 Expectations of undergraduates working in the Edwards Lab: